 9. Switch up your workforce management strategy.

 Agents who can answer their calls faster and more efficiently are more equipped to resolve their callers’ needs.
 This inevitably can lead to a higher rate of customer and client satisfaction.
 It is also imperative to ensure that the staff answering certain calls have enough authority to make decisions.
 This eradicates any unnecessary and time-consuming conversations between managers.

 10. Automate with CRM integrations.

 Use CRM CTI integrations to automate simple tasks like call logging to reduce the time agents spend on after-call work.
 These CRM integrations enable your agents with features like screen pops.
-Screen pops reduce the time agents take to find information by automatically populating their screens with all the relevant customer data as soon as a call is connected.
+Screen pops reduce the time agents take to find information by automatically populating their screens with all the relevant customer data even before a call connects.
 Agents can personalize their conversations, reduce time on every call, and wrap calls faster, leading to far higher customer satisfaction, and almost 30% lower wait times within your call center.

 So, there you have it.
 Ten brilliant ways in which you can reduce your queue waiting time/customer service wait times and increase customer and client satisfaction.